inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 The JSONSchemas defines the structure of a JSON document we store in the database.
 The main responsibility is structural validation of the JSON document.
 The best analogy is that it is a database table schema.
 Most importantly, it is NOT responsible for business-level validation of the JSON document.

-A good example of this, is making a field a required property.
+A good example of this is making a field a required property.
 It's correct to require a property if you would e.g. have defined a database table column as ``NOT NULL``.
-It's wrong to require a property, if it's requirement that the user must enter a value in a certain field (because this is business-level validation, and you may want to store partially valid documents).
+It's wrong to require a property if it's requirement that the user must enter a value in a certain field (because this is business-level validation, and you may want to store partially valid documents).

 Modules:
 - Invenio-Records: Defines the high-level APIs for the Record API, SQLAlchemy models, system fields and dumpers.